 Blackboard has its own dedicated helpline, (609) 258-0737, available during business days, 9:00 - 4:30.
 Questions may also be sent to email@example.com.

 To see examples of courses others at Princeton have built, visit https://blackboard.princeton.edu.
 If you are not registered for a particular course, you can usually view the publically available portion of the course unless the course owners have elected to secure the site.
-Visitors without a Princeton netID can gain access by using the Guest login option.
+Visitors without a Princeton netID or special Blackbaorfd ID can gain access by using the Guest login option.

 Please note: Before posting copyrighted materials to a course web site, please review the information contained in Princeton's Guidelines for Instructional Use of Copyrighted Electronic and Multimedia Materials.